JamesCollerton/Planning-Permission/README.md

 ### Writing to Files

-In all of the exercises I collect the results from a dataframe into an array and then output it to a file.
+In all of the exercises I collect the results from a `DataFrame` into an array and then output it to a file.
 However, looking slightly further into Spark there may well be much better ways of doing this.

 ### Exercise Specific

 For each of the following exercises the solution could be improved:

-- Exercise Three: Assumes the CASEOFFICER column exists.
+- Exercise Three: Assumes the `CASEOFFICER` column exists.
-- Exercise Four: Assumes the AGENT column exists, does not filter for blank agents, does not do any fuzzy matching for names (e.g. removing prefixes).
+- Exercise Four: Assumes the `AGENT` column exists, does not filter for blank agents, does not do any fuzzy matching for names (e.g. removing prefixes).
-- Exercise Five: Assumes the CASETEXT column exists, does not remove punctuation, does not convert everything to the same case, does not remove whitespace.
+- Exercise Five: Assumes the `CASETEXT` column exists, does not remove punctuation, does not convert everything to the same case, does not remove whitespace.
-- Exercise Six: Assumes the PUBLICCONSULTATIONENDDATE and PUBLICCONSULTATIONSTARTDATE columns exist, does not check to see if they are valid date strings, does not check to see if start date is before end date.
+- Exercise Six: Assumes the `PUBLICCONSULTATIONENDDATE` and `PUBLICCONSULTATIONSTARTDATE` columns exist, does not check to see if they are valid date strings, does not check to see if start date is before end date.

 ### Testing